shadow-crafter/FishingMacro/README.md

 If you would like an .exe file you can use to run the program, follow these steps:
 - Run the command `pip install pyinstaller`
-- Run the command `python -m pyinstaller --onefile main.py`
+- Run the command `pyinstaller --onefile main.py`

 ### From Release